ezEngine/docs-src/pages/docs/animation/skeletal-animation/simple-animation-component.md

 The component has to be attached on a [game object](../../runtime/world/game-objects.md) that also has an [animated mesh component](animated-mesh-component.md).
 The selected animation clip has to be compatible with the mesh's [skeleton](skeleton-asset.md).

-For more complex scenarios use an [animation graph (TODO)](animation-controller/animation-graph-overview.md) instead.
+For more complex scenarios use an [animation graph](animation-controller/animation-graph-overview.md) instead.

 ## Component Properties